triton-inference-server/pytriton/docs/inference_callables/README.md

 -->

 # Inference Callable

+The inference callable is an entry point for handling inference requests.
+The interface of the inference callable assumes it receives a list of requests with input dictionaries, where each dictionary represents one request mapping model input names to NumPy ndarrays.
+Requests contain also custom HTTP/gRPC headers and parameters in parameters dictionary.

 This document provides guidelines for creating an Inference Callable for PyTriton, which serves as the entry point for handling inference requests.